 If this applies to you, then you may complete 19 units of non-verifiable CPD and set your own level of verifiable CPD.
 You will need to ensure that you have completed an appropriate level of CPD for your role.
 The most important thing to focus on is relevance to your role and your career.

-In order to safeguard the reputation of ACCA and its members, the following conditions apply to this route:
+In order to safeguard the reputation of ACCA and our members, the following conditions apply to this route:

-- If you are a practising member, you may only follow this route if you are not responsible for audit or other regulated report work.
-You also need to be able to show that you have resource to a technical expert when carrying out your duties.
+- If you are a practising member, you may only follow this route if you are not responsible for audit or other regulated report work

 - You may not follow this route if you are involved in the preparation or presentation of accounts investors may rely on, or are a Non-Executive Director of a listed company.